Israel: Weather Overview

-In the south of Israel you will find the Negev Desert, a desert which at 13,000 square kilometers takes up 55% of the country.
+In the south of Israel, you will find the Negev Desert, a desert which at 13,000 square kilometres takes up 55% of the country.
 This region itself is home to varying topography as you move east, south, north or west.

 The Ramat Ha Negev is the high plateau of the region- here you will find you are 320 to 520 meters above sea level.
 Due to this elevation, extremes are witnessed in both summer and winter and this area only sees 100m of rainfall annually.

-The hottest months of the year are July and August which each see and average daily temperature of 23 degrees- though there are several days throughout summer where the mercury will rise about 30 degrees.
+The hottest months of the year are July and August which each see an average daily temperature of 23 degrees- though there are several days throughout summer where the mercury will rise about 30 degrees.
 In Jerusalem be warned that the evenings can get quite chilly so come prepared for this.
-Summers see very little rainfall, and most of the years rain falls between October and May, on average there will be about 590mm of annual precipitation.
+Summers see very little rainfall, and most of the year's rainfall between October and May, on average there will be about 590mm of annual precipitation.

-Jerusalem has long has a problem with air pollution- this is a downside of being such an old city as the small, narrow streets are not designed for the amount of cars that pass through them so congestion is a problem.
+Jerusalem has long had a problem with air pollution- this is a downside of being such an old city as the small, narrow streets are not designed for the number of cars that pass through them so congestion is a problem.